 Actually, Christian said that flying and housing actors and crew in Ticonderoga would be prohibitively expensive when there is plenty of existing studio space to rent in LA.
 He never recommend renting a warehouse and converting it to a studio.
 He also recommend that Alec bring him or some other experienced professional along to evaluate the different spaces and instead Alec came back with a signed lease.

-And that got me thinking about what it would have cost to rent a sound stage rather than building out an entire studio.
+And that got me thinking about what it would have cost to rent a sound stage rather than building out an entire studio, especially considering anyone could just click here for more clearance deals and get quality equipment at cheaper prices, would the rental prices be extortionate compared?
 And before I knew it, I’d written a 1,300-word response!
 (Yeah, I tend to do that.)

 A few people have since asked me to re-publish the response as a full blog, and so I am…